Stafford's TD pass after Rodgers' turnover leads Rams past Jets | TSN

 Tony Adams intercepted Stafford on the Rams' next drive, ending the Rams quarterback's career-best streak of five games without a turnover.
 But the Jets turned the ball over on downs when interim coach Jeff Ulbrich opted to go for it on fourth-and-1 but Breece Hall was stopped for no gain, giving Los Angeles the ball at New York's 33.

-The Rams took advantage of the short field when Williams went up the middle for a 2-yard TD run, but Joshua Karty hit the right upright and the teams were tied at 6 with 6:22 left in the second quarter.
+The Rams took advantage of the short field when Williams went up the middle for a 2-yard TD run, but Karty hit the right upright and the teams were tied at 6 late in the second quarter.

-Carlson's 21-yard field goal as time expired in the first half gave the Jets a 9-6 lead.
-Karty's 38-yarder early in the fourth quarter tied it.

 Injuries

 Jets DL Quinnen Williams tested out his injured hamstring a few hours before the game, but was scratched. ...
 CB Sauce Gardner sat out the second half with a hamstring injury. ...
 Tony Adams injured an ankle in the third quarter. ...
-Rookie LT Olu Fashanu hurt his left foot midway through the fourth quarter and was carted to the locker room from the sideline.
+Rookie LT Olu Fashanu hurt his left foot midway through the fourth quarter and was on crutches after the game.
+Ulbrich said the team would know more after Fashanu has tests.

 Up next